How to answer “What are your weaknesses?” in an interview

 A good way to start is to describe your weakness to the interviewer(s).
 For example, you could start by saying “My big weakness is sometimes doubting my work.”

-While you don’t want to eliminate yourself from the race by mentioning something too negative, you also want to show that you’re human, and nobody’s perfect.
+You don’t want to eliminate yourself from the race by mentioning something too negative.
+However, you also want to show that you’re human, and nobody’s perfect.

 Put it into context

-This will help the interviewers understand why you perceive this particular habit to be a weakness of yours and whether or how it affects your daily work.
+This will help the interviewers understand why you perceive this particular habit to be a weakness of yours.
+You can also demonstrate whether or how it affects your daily work.
 So using the above-described example of a weakness, you could say “I hold myself and my work to a high standard and want to make sure that everything is done right.
 Sometimes this means that I don’t come forward with an idea or that I take more time to finish a task I have been working on.”

 Lastly, explain to the interviewer how you are dealing with this weakness and what you might have learnt from it.
 In the above example, it might be that you’re working on worrying less and voicing your ideas more often, while still putting a focus on delivering high-quality work.